These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 T1B06 (B) [97.301(a)]

-Which 23 cm frequency is authorized to a Technician Class operator license?
+Which 23 cm frequency is authorized to a Technician Class licensee?

 B. 1296 MHz